Where to start?

 Strengths are things you’re naturally good at – like solving problems, being persuasive or being organised.
-Understanding them can help you think about which jobs you’d be good at.
+Understanding them can help you think about what jobs will suit you in the future.

 Skills are things you develop through work or study – like public speaking, using other languages, teaching people, programming computers.
 You can match your skills to the ones employers are looking for.
 Find out about some of skills you already have that employers are looking for.